skoshiwosh/democode/README.md

 - Launch window to create mirrored tiled images from source image file
 - Look at collager_init.png and collager_done.png

+makecity.py, makecity_description.pdf
+- makecity.py copies geo over grid and randomizes scale on each geo.
+Result can be interpreted as low resolution CG city environment. the pdf gives further description and suggests improvements.

-The next three scripts should be considered work in progress:
+The next three scripts should be considered work in progress: wedgit.py

-wedgit.py
 - return numeric list of values based on input min/max value and scale factor or start value, step size and number of steps